Alepes-8/API/docs/openapis.md

         1. the name created in the handlefunc isn't the same in both the swagger-initializer and the ref in the combined.yaml file.
         2. the openapi.yaml isn't correctly written, or that it doesn't contain any paths to begin with.
         3. some time it cashes the information from a previous instance, reload page or restart the swagger-ui.
+        4. the openapi.yaml isn't finished and it can cause error as it doesn't have the information needed to run and show data.

 ## existing apis